MuammarGaddafi/beginner-intermediate-projects/qr code generator/readme.md

 # lets get some knowledge : how does the QR code work ?

 qr code, the achronym of quick response code, it is a code that scanners and devices can read but people cannot, it is like a whole language that has its own charachters and elements
+!!! qr code is oriented for strings encoding not images and other media encoding

 * 1st : the data modules : they are the black and white blocks in the qr code, and they handle storing all the information we wanna to convert into code